Travel insurance UK: Must knows for travelling to the UK

 What kind of travel insurance do I need?

 This is completely up to you and your personal circumstances.
 Whether you're making a return trip to the UK within 3 months, need a multi-travel insurance policy, have pre-existing, medical conditions, are over 60 years of age, or a young family will determine what kind of policy you might need.

 Do I need a quote?

 You may be happy with the initial price you see, but at Mozo, we recommend getting a quote from each of your top 3 choices.
 Quick and easy to do online, but try aiming for travel insurance that's more middle-of-the-road rather than going for the least expensive.
 Kick-off your travel insurance quote here.

 The small print: You may as well forget about travelling to the UK if you are not prepared to read the small print.
 So many travellers miss out on crucial details that may or may not make their claim viable, so it's important you read the product disclosure statements.

 Much the same as regular travel insurance policies, there are providers that offer working holiday travel insurance when you work and travel through the UK.

-If you plan on traveling and working in the UK, some overseas insurance providers may extend your policy up to 18 months.
+If you plan on travelling and working in the UK, some overseas insurance providers may extend your policy up to 18 months.
 Sometimes called the ‘backpackers insurance' some providers may even cover you for journeys you make outside of the UK.
 But you need to check first.

 Time to consider annual multi-trip cover?